In the wake of the pandemic, remote work is here to stay.

 Exploring e-signing options

-Next to PandaDoc, Dropbox Sign (formerly HelloSign) is one of the most trusted, web-based electronic signature tools on the market today.
+Next to PandaDoc, Dropbox Sign is one of the most trusted, web-based electronic signature tools on the market today.

-Dropbox Sign (formerly HelloSign) is used by digital brands big and small.
-The software is primarily designed for electronic signature capture rather than full-scope document creation.
+The platform is used by digital brands big and small and is primarily designed for electronic signature capture rather than full-scope document creation.

-PandaDoc, Adobe Sign, GetAccept, and others take a more holistic view to document creation and signoff.
+PandaDoc, Adobe Sign, GetAccept, and others take a more holistic or comprehensive approach by combining elements of document creation with the e-signing process.

 While we’ll cover these options in more detail below, figuring out what you need from your e-signature platform will go a long way in helping you find the best fit for your business.